 Adam said that about 40 percent of survey respondents were not sure how much business they retain each year.

-The average retention number for companies is about 80 percent, so the average American business loses 20 percent of their customers every year.
+The average retention number for companies is about 80 percent, so the average American business loses 20 percent of its customers every year.

 Adam Dorrell started CustomerGauge in 2008 to help companies solve the problem of retaining customers.
 Compatible with the Net Promoter Score®, CustomerGauge allows organizations to improve customer relationships and encourage loyalty, most immediately in e-commerce functions.